The Pythagorean Numerology System

 One thing that many people struggle with is reconciling their interest in numerology with their religious beliefs.
 Interestingly, numerology is something that appeared in the bible.
 Some people take the stance that when numbers are referenced in the Scripture there is a hidden meaning behind the choice of number.
 Others prefer to be more literal in their interpretation and assume that the number was simply a reference to the number of items or people that were present at the time.

 Even with that interpretation, there are some important numbers.
 Jesus went out into the Wilderness for 40 days, while the Israelites were wandering the desert for 40 years.
 The number of the beast is 666.
-The number three represents the Trinity, and there are numerous references to trinities in the bible.
+The number three represents the Trinity, and there are numerous references to trinities in the bible and Catholicism.
 Not just the Father, Son, and Holy Ghost but also omniscience, omnipotence, and omnipresence.
 There are four cardinal directions and four gospels.
 Six is the number of ‘human imperfection’, while seven is the number of spiritual perfection.

 Numbers mattered in the Bible, and numbers matter to those who follow numerology.
 Where numerology is taken as guidance rather than as law, it becomes easier to reconcile its use even for those who support an existing religion.
 Numbers offer insight; they do not tell us what we are divinely set out to do.
 They do not dictate our future, but they can give us some insight into why we feel the way we do and have our individual motivations.